rehierl/node-tree-outliner/3-0-0-design-1.md

 range of subsequent nodes that are related to it.

 The scope of a section therefore begins with the section's first node and ends with the section's last node.
-Consequently, any non-empty section has a non-empty scope.
+Consequently, any non-empty section always has a non-empty scope.
 The scope of an empty section is said to be empty.
 However, an empty section can also be seen to have no scope at all.

 <!-- ======================================================================= -->
 ## Sectioning nodes, NxS